Giant Schnauzer Breed Summary

 Gentle, Calm, Protective, Loyal and Happy

-Giant Schnauzers are known for their very powerful looks, however this does come at a cost, as they have high maintenance coats which need to be groomed very frequently.
-Additionally, they need lots of daily exercise and for this reason would better suit a family who have the time and money to look after one of these guys!
+Giant Schnauzers are known for their very powerful looks, however, this does come at a cost, as they have high maintenance coats which need to be groomed very frequently.
+Additionally, they need lots of daily exercise and for this reason, would better suit a family who has the time and money to look after one of these guys!

 Fun Fact: They have often been known to work for the Military and the Police!

 |Kennel Club Group||Working|

 |Lifespan||12 - 15 Years|